SH801/haselwimmer/TESTREADME.md

 ### Card processing \ Check expiry date
-If this box is ticked, the application will check the expiry date of the card against the current date and will either output nothing or "EXPIRED" (if "Describe errors in output" is set) if the card has expired.
+If this box is ticked, the application will check the expiry date of the card against the current date and will either output nothing or "EXPIRED" (if "Describe errors in output" is set) in the event the card has expired.

 ### Card processing \ Fallback URL
-You can supply the website address of a web service to be used in the event a particular card field is empty; the Mifare Unique Card ID is appended to the URL before it's submitted to the webservice, eg. http://fallbackurl/retrieveCRSID/0123456789.
-This is particularly useful when reading CRSIDs as cards are often sent out to users before they've been assigned a CRSID.
+The website address of a web service to be used in the event a card field is empty; the Mifare Unique Card ID is appended to the URL before it's submitted to the webservice, eg. http://fallbackurl/retrieveCRSID/0123456789.
+This is useful when reading CRSIDs as cards are often sent out to users before they've been assigned a CRSID.

 ### Output \ Destination
 Specify where output keys should be sent after a card has been successfully